NikosPaschalis/JavaScriptAlgorithms/README.md

 # JavaScriptAlgorithms
-JavaScript algorithms solved during my JavaScript 360 Introduction to EcmaScript Tutorial
+JavaScript solutions i used for algorithms during my JavaScript 360 Introduction to EcmaScript.